wnda/euc/README.md

 # euc.js
 "This site uses cookies" alert in vanilla JS.
 Cheerfully made possible by setting a cookie.

+42 sloc &middot; 1.68 KB (probably the lightest lib to achieve this functionality reliably and OOTB).

 ## Why?
 Because I live in the UK and it's mandatory to warn users within the EU of cookie use.